Vanilla-Renewed-Team/Vanilla-Renewed/.github/README.md

 >Polished granite and andesite now show as bricks.

->Water and leaves now sway in the wind.
+>Water now sway in the wind.

 >The sun and moon are now round.